How to Customize a Tesla & What It Will Cost You in 2023?

 Center Console

 While things get better in the latest models, the center console you’ll find in Tesla vehicles is still fairly basic.
-Simple enhancements like ambient light or a different color vinyl wrap will add style to your center console for around $50, depending on your Tesla model.
+A simple enhancement like a vinyl wrap will add some style to your center console for around $50.
+If you prefer a real carbon fiber cover instead of a wrap, you’re looking at the $150-$200 range.

 Other Components

 The center console is just the beginning.
 Naturally, you’ll want to match it with other components of your Tesla interior.
-Dashboard, steering wheel, window switch panel, etc., you could easily spend another $1,000 here.
+I have combined it with an armrest cover.

 If you want to go that route, I’ll give you a tip to save time.